MSMU Campus Visit Events

 Choose one ...

 Reservations are strongly encouraged, as space is limited.
-Register online for a daily campus visit by selecting a date on our scheduling calendar, or call the Admissions Office at 800-448-4347 to make a reservation for an upcoming tour.
+Register online for a daily campus visit by selecting a date on our scheduling calendar, or call the Admissions Office at 800-448-4347 to make a reservation.

 Transfer Day, Every Day!